google/oboe/docs/notes/disconnect.md

 The app should then stop() and close() the stream.
 An app may then choose to reopen a stream.

+## Bug in P and Q

+On some versions of Android P (9), and some early versions of Q (10), the disconnect message does not reach AAudio and the app will not know that the device has changed.
+There is a "TEST DISCONNECT" option in [OboeTester](https://github.com/google/oboe/tree/master/apps/OboeTester/docs) that can be used to diagnose this problem.

 ## Workaround for not Disconnecting Properly

-On some versions of Android P, and some early versions of Q, the disconnect message does not reach AAudio and the app will not know that the device has changed.
-There is a "TEST DISCONNECT" option in [OboeTester](https://github.com/google/oboe/tree/master/apps/OboeTester/docs) that can be used to diagnose this problem.

 As a workaround you can listen for a Java [Intent.ACTION_HEADSET_PLUG](https://developer.android.com/reference/android/content/Intent#ACTION_HEADSET_PLUG), which is fired when a head set is plugged in or out.
 If your min SDK is LOLLIPOP or later then you can use [AudioManager.ACTION_HEADSET_PLUG](https://developer.android.com/reference/android/media/AudioManager#ACTION_HEADSET_PLUG) instead.